freedumbhost/torhost-control/docs/pi-install.md

 	gateway 0.0.0.0
 ```
 11. Plug in the network cable for eth0, to the hypervisor.
-12. Though this step may not be required, it is good practice to reboot the pi here to ensure a consistent and working network configuration..
+12. Though this step may not be required, it is good practice to reboot the pi here to ensure a consistent and working network configuration.
 13. If the hypervisor is running, confirm connectivity by running `ping 10.0.0.20`.
 14. Set up our management VLAN manually for first run:
   * Run `modprobe 8021q` (may require a hard reboot -- see https://www.raspberrypi.org/forums/viewtopic.php?f=66&t=31214 -- or perhaps an rpi-update TODO: investigate).
+  * Configure the 8021q module to load automatically with `echo '8021q' >> /etc/modules-load.d/modules.conf`.
   * Write the following to `/etc/network/interfaces.d/vlan5`:
 ```
 auto eth0.5